geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The lofty portal's ample arch they past,
 Tread the rich pavement of the vaulted ile,
 And mount by jasper steps the central pile;
-They reach the council-hall ; at Ariel's hand
+They reach the council-hall; at Ariel's hand
 The valves that radiate golden light expand.
 The pavement gay with various marbles shone;
-High rose the monarch's amethystine throne ; 90
+High rose the monarch's amethystine throne; 90

 An azure dome the splendid chamber crown 'd,
 Where mimic stars the silver moon surround.
 There giant Draco's snaky volumes roll,
-The northern team, the bear that guards the pole ; There bright Andromeda and Perseus shone, 1
+The northern team, the bear that guards the pole; There bright Andromeda and Perseus shone, 1

 And Cassiopeia on her glittering throne, V